Dense Urban & Subterranean Cell (DUSC)

 Major General (Retired) John Wharton is Chief Executive Officer and co-founder of the NCUO.
 He completed 34 years of service in uniform as Commander of the Army’s Research Development and Engineering Command (RDECOM).
 His commands include, among many others, the Army’s Sustainment Command, Commanding General US Army Central G4, and premier sustainment roles with the 101st Airborne, 82nd Airborne, 10th Mountain Division, and 25th Infantry Division.
 John holds degrees from the United States Military Academy and Naval War College.
 Within the NCUO, John places special emphasis on material solutions to the challenges of urban operations.

-Colonel (Retired) Patrick Mahaney is co-founder and Director of the NCUO, adjunct professor at Columbia University, and a Senior Advisor to the Department of Defense National Security Innovation Network (NSIN) capabilities accelerator.
+Colonel (Retired) Patrick Mahaney is co-founder and Chief Executive Officer (CEO) of the NCUO, adjunct professor at Columbia University, and a Senior Advisor to the Department of Defense National Security Innovation Network (NSIN) capabilities accelerator.
 Pat has served over thirty years in uniform, nine combat tours, and commanded the US Army Asymmetric Warfare Group and 1st Battalion, 7th Special Forces Group in combat, among others.
 He holds degrees from New York, Columbia, and Perugia (Italy) Universities.
-His vision and tenacity while the Director of the Chief of Staff of the Army’s Strategic Studies Group (CSA SSG) resulted in the Army’s Dense Urban Terrain Detachment, Dense Urban Studies Strategic Broadening Seminar, and Megacity Conference Series among other initiatives.
+His vision and persistence while the Director of the Chief of Staff of the Army’s Strategic Studies Group (CSA SSG) resulted in the Army’s Dense Urban & Subterranean Community of Practice Assembly (DUST COPA), AWG’s Dense Urban Terrain Detachment, HQDA’s Dense Urban Studies Strategic Broadening Seminar, and the DOD’s Megacity Conference Series among other initiatives.

 Sergeant Major (Retired) Joseph Vega is the Deputy Director for the NCUO and former Detachment Lead of the Asymmetric Warfare Group’s Subterranean Operations Cell (SubTOC).
 Joe has spent more than thirty years as a warfighter, serving at every rank of enlisted Soldier: first as a Ranger, then a Green Beret, and finally as an Operator with Special Forces Operational Detachment Delta (SFOD-D).
 Joe has deployed multiple times to Panama, Colombia, Somalia, Kosovo, Afghanistan, and Iraq, to name a few; is a qualified SFOD-D heavy master breacher with experience breaching the world’s most sophisticated obstacles; has trained over thirty Brigade Combat Teams, Ranger Battalions, and Special Forces Groups in the tactics, techniques, and considerations of hard target defeat and subterranean combat; and is one of the principal authors of the Army’s Training Publication 3-21.51 Subterranean Operations (2019).